Clausi/phpbb-pollvoters/README.md

-phpbb-recruitment
+phpbb-pollvoters
 ================

-guild recruitment extension for phpbb 3.1
+show voters for moderators extension for phpbb 3.1